AninaSchwarz/my_website/content/media/_index.md

 Here is a list of events where I contributed as invited expert or speaker.

 ### 2025

+May 2025, invited speaker to the *Reset Dialogues on Civilizations*, Venice, Italy.

+May 2025, invited academic expert and panel discussant at the *Swiss Security Conference*, organized by the Federal Department of Defence, Civil Protection and Sport (DDPS), Bern, Switzerland.

 March 2025, invited speaker to the symposium on *"Envisioning Democratic Futures.
 How artificial intelligence will shape democracy".*  Boston College, Newton, US.